LisaHackett97/HiddenIrishTravels/TESTING.md

   - View 'logged in' menu bar
   - View or access any admin options

 - Error pages should be in place.
-405
+404

 - Regular logged in user should not be able to do the following
-  - View logged out menu bar
+  - View 'logged out' menu bar
   - View Admin Option in nav bar
   - View Admin Overview page
   - View or action any admin functionality: Edit fields/delete recommendations (other than own)/Delete a user